sunfishcode/rfcs/text/0000-io-safety.md

 lifetimes, so most Rust code will always be better off using higher-level types which manage these lifetimes automatically and which provide better ergonomics in many other respects.
-As such, the plain-data approach would at best make raw handles marginally more ergonomic for uncommon use cases.
+As such, the plain-data approach would at best make raw handles marginally more ergonomic for relatively uncommon use cases.
 This would be a small benefit, and may even be a downside, if it ends up encouraging people to write code that works with raw handles when they don't need to.

 The plain-data approach also wouldn't need any code changes in any crates.
 The I/O safety approach will require changes to Rust code in crates such as